rhamdeew/go_gal/README.md

 4. You can now:
    - Browse your encrypted gallery
    - Create new directories
-   - Upload images by selecting files or using drag-and-drop
+   - Upload images and videos by selecting files or using drag-and-drop
-   - See image previews before uploading
+   - See image and video previews before uploading
-   - View images by clicking on them
+   - View images and videos by clicking on them

 ## Important Notes